 - The third type of thyroidectomy is called a subtotal thyroidectomy where almost all of the thyroid gland is removed

 (Editors note: Subtotal thyroidectomy is largely a surgery for removal of thyroid goiters and is not a commonly indicated surgery.
 Almost all papillary thyroid cancers are treated primarily with removal of either the entire thyroid gland (total thyroidectomy) or half of the thyroid gland (thyroid lobectomy).

 Thyroid Lobectomy.
 In this surgery, about half of the thyroid gland is removed.
 A small incision in the lower neck is required which is about an inch in length unless the thyroid mass requires a longer length to allow it to be "delivered".
 All of the critical structures on the side of the removed thyroid lobe are maintained including both parathyroid glands (the glands that control the calcium) and the nerves that provide movement and sensation to the voice box.
 The lymph nodes along the side and beneath the thyroid gland are also examined during this surgery to make sure that they are not cancerous as well.
-Editors note: A thyroid lobectomy is generally not recommended when there are nodules present in both sides of the thyroid: a matched pair analysis.
+(Shah JP, Loree TR, et al. Lobectomy versus total thyroidectomy for differentiated carcinoma of the thyroid: a matched pair analysis.
 American Journal of Surgery.
 1993; 166:331-335)